Justin Varholick

 About Me

-I explore how behavior and brain plasticity shape the process of tissue repair and
+how behavior and brain plasticity shape the process of peripheral nerve regeneration

-nerve regeneration.
-My research follows a dynamic systems approach: healing isn't
+and healing after an injury.
+My research follows a dynamic systems approach: healing

 and the environment.

-My research began as a curios undergrad learning about handedness development in infants
+My research began as a curious undergrad learning about handedness development in

-appraoch that animal behavior can be harnessed to understand how we can improve recovery
+and neuroplasticity) can be harnessed to understand how we can improve recovery after

 Research Interests